Hystrix-Like Ichthyosis-Deafness Syndrome

 1. Thick, Scaly Skin (Ichthyosis): Individuals with HID syndrome often have rough, thickened skin that resembles the scales of a porcupine, which is where the name “Hystrix-Like” originates.

-2. Hearing Loss (Deafness): Hearing impairment can range from mild to severe and may affect one or both ears.
+2. Hearing Loss (Deafness): Hearing impairment can range from to and may affect one or both ears.

 3. Nail Abnormalities: Some individuals may experience nail abnormalities, such as thickening or ridges.